JonTDean/LearningIsFun/Data/Documents/CONTRIBUTING.md

 - Provide a step-by-step description of the suggested enhancement in as many details as possible.
 - Provide specific examples to demonstrate the steps.
 Include copy/pasteable snippets which you use in those examples, as necessary.
 - Describe the current behavior and explain which behavior you expected to see instead and why.
-- Explain why this enhancement would be useful to most LLT users and isn't something that can or should be implemented as a community plugin.
+- Explain why this enhancement would be useful to most Monastery users and isn't something that can or should be implemented as a community plugin.

 [Example Suggestion Report](/Lessons/6_SoftSkills/1_Git/BugReportExample.md)

 ### Your First Code Contribution

-Unsure where to begin contributing to LLT?
+Unsure where to begin contributing to Monastery?
 You can start by looking through "beginner" and "help-wanted" issues:

 - [Beginner issues](https://github.com/JonTDean/LetsLearnTogether/labels/beginner) - issues which should only require a few lines of code, and a test or two.
 - [Help wanted issues](https://github.com/JonTDean/LetsLearnTogether/labels/help%20wanted) - issues which should be a bit more involved than beginner issues.